Olympic figure skating: What moves are considered ‘illegal’ in competition?

 “I had a standing ovation before I ended my program,” Bonaly remarked in an episode of the Netflix docu-series “Losers,” released in 2019.
 “People were just crazy about it.
 Except the judges.”

-She also landed the backflip on one skate — drawing praise from Olympic gold-medalists Scott Hamilton.
+She also landed the backflip on one skate — drawing praise from Olympic gold-medalist Scott Hamilton.

 “[She’s] so strong to be able to do that,” remarked Hamilton, a commentator at the Nagano Games, while watching a replay.
 “I’ve been doing backflips for 14 years, and I can’t land one on one foot.”